hagbardc23/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

  ```bash
  terraform apply solution.plan
  ```
- 6. For the sake of removing provisioned application all instracture elements can be destroyed this way
+ 6. For the sake of removing provisioned application all infrastructure elements can be destroyed this way
  ```bash
  terraform destroy -var "client_id=<service principal application id>" -var "client_secret=<service principal application secret>" -var "subscription_id=<subscription_id>" -var "tenant_id=<tenant ID>"
  ```

 ## Output
-To make sure you didn't run into any failures please check there are no errors occured and the operations aren't rolled back.
+To make sure your executions were successful please check that there are no errors occured and the operations aren't rolled back.

 > For `packer build` execution the output should be like this one:
 ![Image](packer-build-output.jpg)